By

 This is where it gets personal.
 The game doesn’t give you a clear "right" or "wrong" side, and that’s kind of brilliant.
 I’ve played as both a Nord who felt deeply connected to the land and traditions — and joined the Stormcloaks — and also as a more diplomatic, big-picture type who sided with the Empire to try and prepare for the real threat: the Dominion.

 Ultimately, it depends on how you see the Dragonborn.
-Are you a symbol of Skyrim's independence and old ways, or a unifying force meant to hold Tamriel together in the face of a greater evil?
+Are you a fierce symbol of Skyrim's independence and old ways, or a strong unifying force meant to hold Tamriel together in the face of a greater evil?

 If you're playing a Nord with strong ties to tradition and Talos?
 Stormcloaks make sense.